 Your membership software should work alongside your WordPress site.
 That's why we built Memberful.
-Let's outline how to get a WordPress membership site up and running in a few minutes with Memberful.
+Let's outline how to get a membership site up and running in a few minutes with Memberful, Wordpress membership website hosting.
 First, you'll need to sign up for a free Memberful account.
 We have a starter plan with no up-front costs and no monthly fees.
 You only pay per successful transaction.
 Read more about it on our pricing page.

 Step 1: Create a Plan

 Choose a renewal period, set a price, and create the Plan.
 You can even include digital downloads (like an eBook) with your subscriptions.

 Once you've created your plan, we'll provide you with a purchase link.
 You can insert the purchase link anywhere on your WordPress website.
 Customers will click the link to purchase the actual subscription.
 Memberful handles the payment form, automatic renewals, and everything related to the membership.